asarkar/java-ee/salon-appointment-system/README.md

 This is a system to manage a business' clients and their appointments.
 Client information stored is first name, last name, phone number and email.
 Each Appointment has a start time, end time and an optional comment.

+There are 2 types of users: admins (a.k.a. business' employees) and clients.

    * Admin must have an email.
    * Admin can create, update and delete users.
    * Admin can create, update and delete appointments.